tools-integration/tools-integration.github.io/Products/TOOLS-SDK.md

         <strong>Quality</strong>
       </td>
       <td>
-        The TOOLS-SDK, while still in its early stages, benefits from quality assurance provided by Spack and the continuous integration and testing of member packages such as Darshan, Dyninst, HPCToolkit, PAPI, and TAU.
+        The TOOLS SDK, while still in its early stages, benefits from quality assurance provided by Spack and the continuous integration and testing of member packages such as Darshan, Dyninst, HPCToolkit, PAPI, and TAU.
       </td>
     </tr>
   </tbody>